-Employees over 45 years of age with two or more years of continuous service must receive an additional week's notice.
+- Employees over 45 years of age with 2 or more years of continuous service must receive an additional week's notice. - These obligations are in the Fair Work Act 2009 (section 117) which applies rather than the notice provisions in Furniture Trades Industry Award.